spencejs/Paged-Post-Slider/README.md

 3. An example of a post broken up into slides on the backend.
 Note the 'Insert Page Break' button.

 ## Changelog

+= 1.4 =
+* Adds option to loop from the last slide back to the first.
+* Adds option to display a "View Full Post" link below the slideshow.
+* Refines Nvigation CSS.
+* Better commented code.

 = 1.3 =
 * Adds support for additional permalink structures.
 Stuctures now include Wordpress default, trailing slash, no trailing slash, ending in .html, and ending in .htm.